Permanent Diaconate

 • Need in the community for his service and leadership

-• Be a resident of the Archdiocese of Cincinnati and a Catholic male in good standing in the Catholic Church and fully initiated in the faith and, if a neophyte, must have lived the faith for three years prior to application.
+• Be a resident of the Archdiocese of Cincinnati and a Catholic male in good standing in the Catholic Church and fully initiated in the faith and.
+If a neophyte, must have lived the faith for three years prior to application.

 • Be at least 35 but not more than 69 years of age at the time of ordination.